 At Sidney Centre Family Dentistry, we want to make your smile even more beautiful!
-We offer a variety of restorative and cosmetic services to help you replace missing teeth, whiten and brighten your smile.
+We offer a variety of restorative and cosmetic dentistry services in Sidney to help you replace missing teeth, whiten and brighten your smile.

+Dental restorations are often used to resolve aesthetic problems.
 When you have a chipped, broken or decayed tooth, a restoration is needed.
+Tooth structure can be missing due to decay, deterioration of a previously placed restoration or fracture of a tooth.
 We offer multiple alternatives when selecting a filling material, to allow patients a choice in terms of material composition, cost, and longevity.
 These alternatives include composite fillings (white fillings), amalgams (silver fillings), gold or porcelain inlays/onlays, and glass ionomers.

 See these links to learn more about your options for filling materials:

-Veneers are lab-processed porcelain restorations used to improve the appearance of teeth.
+Veneers are lab-processed porcelain restorations used to improve the appearance of teeth while recreating their natural look, strength and resilience.
 They are matched to your tooth colour, and bonded to the front surface of the teeth to improve the aesthetics of your smile.
+They are a great solution for most issues with front teeth and can even correct tooth decay.
 The advantage of veneers is that very little tooth structure is removed in their preparation because they are so thin.
 Once bonded to the tooth, however, veneers are very strong.
 Also, unlike a composite filling, the porcelain will not stain over time.
 The disadvantage of veneers is that they offer no structural support to the tooth at all.
 If any support is required, a crown must be placed instead of a veneer.

 Crowns and Bridges